AdiThakker/AdiThakker.github.io/_posts/2020-10-11-Mermaid-and-SequenceDiagrams.md

 categories: Azure Devops, Mermaid
 ---

 Hello Folks!
-It's been a while since i have blogged as I have been busy with client projects.
+It's been a while since I have blogged 😊, just have been busy with client projects.

 In the meantime, I have been thinking about some of the topics that I would like to share and one of them is using Mermaid in Azure Devops to generate sequence diagrams.